AnthonyMichaelTDM/DRG-Save-Editor/readme.md

   - for windows download the `DRG-Save-Editor-windows.zip` file
   - for linux download the `DRG-Save-Editor-linux.tar.gz` file
 - extract the contents of the archive to a folder of your choice and run the executable:
-  - for windows run the `DRG Save Editor.exe` file
+  - for windows run the `DRG-Save-Editor.exe` file
-  - for linux run the `DRG Save Editor` file
+  - for linux run the `DRG-Save-Editor` file

 ### From Source

+#### Requirements

+- python 3.12 or later
+- (optional) git to clone the repo

+#### Steps
-- clone the repo: `git clone https://github.com/AnthonyMichaelTDM/DRG-Save-Editor.git` (or download the source code from github)
+1. clone the repo: `git clone https://github.com/AnthonyMichaelTDM/DRG-Save-Editor.git` (or download the source code from github)
-- open your terminal in the base directory of the project
+2. open your terminal in the base directory of the project
-- run `python --version` to ensure you have python 3.10 or later installed
+- (optional) run `python --version` to ensure the version is correct
-- run `python -m venv venv` to create a virtual environment
+- (optional) run `python -m venv venv` to create a virtual environment
   - activate the virtual environment with the following command:
     - for windows: `.\venv\Scripts\activate`
     - for linux: `source ./venv/bin/activate`
-- install the required packages with pip using the following command: `pip install -r ./requirements.txt`
+3. install the required packages with pip using the following command: `pip install -r ./requirements.txt`
-- start the program with the `python ./src/main/python/main.py` command
+4. start the program with the `python ./src/main/python/main.py` command

 if these instructions are unclear a member of the community, [NerdyJosh1](https://github.com/NerdyJosh1), has made a [video tutorial for windows users](https://www.youtube.com/watch?v=2h2-nZ2ptRo&ab_channel=NerdyJosh)